-Now hiring at all locations!
-Hourly wages starting at $17+ Apply Here.
+Now hiring at all locations.
+Hourly starting at $16.

-One major lesson we can take away from 2020 and the COVID-19 pandemic is how important our health is.
 You might not spend a lot of time thinking about contact lens care or proper eye hygiene habits, but avoiding eye infections is critical for prolonged vision health.
 Eye infections related to improper use of contact lenses can lead to long-lasting damage but most are often preventable.
 Here are some key steps to consider to make sure you have clean contacts and healthy eyes.

 Washing your hands is the most important step you can take when preventing the spread of germs.
 Touching your eyes increases the risk of eye infections, so don’t skip this step.